dukeofharen/httplaceholder/docs/INSTALL.md

 curl -o- https://raw.githubusercontent.com/dukeofharen/httplaceholder/scripts/install-linux.sh | bash
 ```

 If you would like to expose HttPlaceholder to the outside world, I would recommend to use Nginx or Apache as reverse proxy.
+To keep the service running even if you're not logged in through an SSH session, you can use something like systemd.

+## 🍎 Mac

+I haven't got access to Mac OS, so I haven't managed to test HttPlaceholder on Mac yet, but it (probably) should work.
+Download the latest Mac OS artifacts from the releases tab, extract it and it should run.

-## Windows
+## 🗔 Windows

 ### Local development setup